Test00DezWebSite/poet/README.md

 Runs on `/api/user`.
 See [poet-feed-consumer](https://github.com/poetapp/feed-consumer) and [poet-feeds](https://github.com/poetapp/feeds) for examples on how to submit claims.

-> The url `/api/user` is currently configured in the frontend's webpack [devServer](https://github.com/poetapp/poet/blob/master/web/devServer.js#L30).
-It will be moved in the future.

 #### claims-to-db

 Processes all claims and stores them in the database.

-> TODO: Split "trusted" and "untrusted" claims

 #### auth-server